tyShinkle/leet/two-sum/solutions/javascript-solutions.md

 #### Space Complexity: O(1)

-The only data structures our algorithm requires is an array of length 2.
+The only data structures our algorithm requires is an array of length 2 and two iterators (*i*, *j*).
 Therefore the space complexity is constant or O(1).

 ***